Ruon90/individual-project-1/README.md

 ### Wireframes

-Wireframes were created at the start of planning and while they have served as a guide the end product deviates alot from the wireframes as the design naturally progressed.
+Wireframes were created at the start of planning and while they have served as a guide the end product deviates a lot from the wireframes as the design naturally progressed.

 #### Mobile wireframes: